Earnings Intelligence Platform

 Adversarial Anonymization

-Company identifiers, executive names, and ticker symbols are removed before any comparison — the AI evaluates pure rhetorical quality, not brand recognition.
+Company identifiers, executive names, and ticker symbols are removed before any comparison so the model judges rhetoric, not brand recognition.

 Head-to-Head Tournament